Privacy and data rights: tooling that protects people, not just ticks boxes

 Get in touch

-If you're building tools that handle personal data and want compliance built in properly, I'd be happy to chat.
-Drop me a line at andrew@flett.cc.
+If you're building tools that handle personal data and want compliance built in properly, get in touch at andrew@flett.cc.